 Firstly, your goals need to be clear and provide you with a concise aim that will give you a sense of direction.
 If you simply set a goal to improve website traffic, it won't give you enough guidance to stay motivated or recognize when you've reached your objective.
 Instead, you need to ask yourself the following questions:

-To set SMART goals you might consider some of the following verbs to use; acquire, create, complete, drive, improve, produce, standardize, upgrade.
+To set SMART objectives you might consider some of the following verbs to use; acquire, create, complete, drive, improve, produce, standardize, upgrade.
 To find more access this useful list of action verbs for SMART goals.

 In order for your goals to be effective they need to be measurable.
 That way you'll be able to assess your success and know whether or not you have achieved your objectives.
 Therefore, you should consider: